MattLeone/streaming-homepage/README.md

 pnpm dev
 ```

-Navigate with arrow keys, press Enter to select.
+Navigate with arrow keys, press Enter to select (currently, we are only logging the index of what item you select, but in the future we could stream video!)